 Students 'work' in the health care industry and are affected by multiple laws and regulations that are related to privacy, information security, and identity theft.
 UMMS requires that all medical students complete basic HIPAA privacy and security training to fulfill the obligations for educational and/or clinical experiences.
-The University's training modules can be found on line in the Learning Communities Course in Bb9.
+The University's training modules can be found in a required online course in BBL9.
+Additional information on